 Thanks for visiting my site and wanting to learn more.
-This page contains information about myself, the goal of this blog, how to contact me, and some other miscellaneous details.
+The following page contains information about myself, the goal of this blog, how to contact me, and some other miscellaneous details.
 If you want to contact me for an interview, you can do that here.

 There is a long history to this website which you can read about near the bottom of this page.
 For now, here is a brief explanation of what “Redeeming God” all about.